Facilities & Administrative Costs, also known as Indirect Costs, are defined by the federal government:

 F&A rate calculation basics

-Ann Holmes of UMCP is an expert in explaining the basics of calculating the F&A rates.
-A link to a short 20 minute video of her explaining F&A is found here.
-When watching the video, it helps to have two documents (F&A Rate Calculation & Expense Cost Pools) on hand, which are attached for your convenience.
+Ann Holmes of UMD is an expert in explaining the basics of calculating the F&A rates.
+A link to a 25 minute video of her explaining F&A is found here.
+When watching the video, it helps to have the document (F&A Rate Calculation) on hand.

 How does Cost Share contribute to the F&A rate calculation?